 The school's databases (iSAMS & CPOMS) are used to record all positive and negative behaviours.
 A termly review of major sanctions is undertaken by the Senior Deputy Head and the Deputy Head Pastoral in order to identify trends and ensure that sanctions are being applied fairly and even-handedly.
 A report regarding serious sanctions as well as statistical overview of all sanctions is made to the Governors' Pastoral Committee.
-Tutors are encouraged to scrutinise their tutees behaviour records regularly to ensure that good behaviour is being rewarded and that students are supported to address bad behaviour.
+Tutors are encouraged to scrutinise their tutees' behaviour records regularly to ensure that good behaviour is being rewarded and that students are supported to address behaviour that is not aligned with the values of the school.